 - At some point during the course of the disorder, the individual has performed repetitive behaviors (e.g., mirror checking, comparing his or her appearance with that of others) in response to the appearance concerns

-Most often patients with body dysmorphic disorder will first consult with plastic surgeons or dermatologists rather than counselors or psychiatrists.
+Most often, people with body dysmorphic disorder will first consult with plastic surgeons or dermatologists rather than counselors or psychiatrists.
 These individuals frequently seek out the services of these medical professionals due to their perception that their bodies or skin is flawed to the point that they need medical treatment or even plastic surgery to improve the defects.

 Body dysmorphic disorder can be successfully treated with intervention.
 Treatment consists of medication, therapy, or a combination of both.
-An effective therapeutic option is a form of psychotherapy known as cognitive behavioral therapy (CBT).
-Antidepressant medication (SSRI’s) is another common approach to dealing with body dysmorphic disorder.5
+One effective therapeutic option is known as cognitive behavioral therapy (CBT).
+Antidepressant medication (SSRI’s) is another common approach to dealing with body dysmorphic disorder.4

 Several studies have found that CBT has successfully reduced the symptoms of body dysmorphic disorder and related conditions like depression.
 It’s important to seek out a professional with experience treating this condition as well as any co-occurring condition the patient has.